coffee2code/linkify-categories/README.md

 # Linkify Categories

-A plugin for WordPress that turns a string, list, or array of category IDs and/or slugs into a list of links to those categories.
+A plugin for WordPress that turns a string, list, or array of category IDs and/or slugs into a list of links to those category archives.
 Provides a widget and template tag.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/linkify-categories/